Can a blockchain-based automotive traceability system prove to be a wise step toward preventing counterfeits from entering the supply chain? Read on.

 As the blockchain network will have an immutable product custody chain, it would be difficult for malign actors to send fake spare parts across the supply chain.

 It would be simpler for stakeholders to implement such a solution, as the proposed blockchain implementation would run parallel to the current systems.

 As mentioned earlier, blockchain technology can mask data for other unrelated parties in a transaction by establishing channels to ensure data security.

 The blockchain-based auto spare part traceability solution will facilitate stakeholders to gain control over the amount, exact positioning, and status of parts in the supply chain.
 It will lead to enhanced transparency.
 Also, it will aid suppliers in outlining their production plans.

-It would be better to do a targeted recall than a complete cancellation if a company knows that a specific batch of parts is defective.
+A targeted recall is better than a complete cancellation if a company knows which specific batch of parts is defective.
 It is because they can individually verify each product based on the custody chain.

 By adopting modern technologies, the automotive industry needs to act rapidly for sustenance.

 Although many examples are emerging rapidly, blockchain technology is still at an early adoption phase.
 Those examples include a Hyperledger- blockchain based airline spare part marketplace with traceability solution.
 It is launched by Honeywell.
 It s a blockchain-based aircraft parts traceability prototype by Thales and an exploration of blockchain technology by the US Navy.
 The automotive industry has recognized the opportunity of blockchain traceability.
 It is now showing interest in numerous supply chain tracking-related PoCs.
 BMW's launch of PartChain (for transparency and component traceability) is one such example.

 Indeed, blockchain can act as anti-counterfeit technology.
 It advances the development of a unified supply chain and proves efficient for the challenges.

 Satoshi Nakamoto's Last Email Reveals Bitcoin Creator's...